zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

 ## Test procedure

 1. Create the following empty sets:
-   1. Name server IP address ("NS IPv4 IPs")
+   1. Name server name and IP address ("NS IPv4")
-   2. Name server IP address ("NS IPv6 IPs")
+   2. Name server name and IP address ("NS IPv6")
-   3. IP prefix and name server IP address ("IPv4 Prefix")
+   3. IP prefix, name server name and IP address ("IPv4 Prefix")
-   4. IP prefix and name server IP address ("IPv6 Prefix")
+   4. IP prefix, name server name and IP address ("IPv6 Prefix")

-2. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").
+2. Obtain the set of name server names and IP addresses using [Method4] and [Method5] ("Name Servers").

-3. For each name server IP in *Name Server IP* do:
+3. For each name server IP address in *Name Servers* do:
-   1. Add IPv4 addresses to the *NS IPv4 IPs* set.
+   1. Add IPv4 addresses with name server name to the *NS IPv4* set.
-   2. Add IPv6 addresses to the *NS IPv6 IPs* set.
+   2. Add IPv6 addresses with name server name to the *NS IPv6* set.

-4. For each IP address in *NS IPv4 IPs* and *NS IPv6 IPs* ("NS IP Address"), respectively, do:
+4. For each IP address in *NS IPv4* and *NS IPv6* ("NS IP Address"), respectively, do:
    1. Determine the IP prefix in which *NS IP Address* is announced using *Prefix Database*.
 See [Prefix Lookup Methods] section below.
-   2. Add found IP prefix, if any, with *NS IP Address* to the *IPv4 Prefix* and *IPv6 Prefix* sets, respectively.
+   2. Add found IP prefix, if any, with *NS IP Address* and name server name to the *IPv4 Prefix* and *IPv6 Prefix* sets, respectively.

 5. If the *IPv4 Prefix* set is non-empty, then do:
-   1. For each IP prefix in the set that has two or more members, output *[CN04_IPV4_SAME_PREFIX]* with the prefix and list of all members (name server IP addresses) for that prefix.
+   1. For each IP prefix in the set that has two or more members, output *[CN04_IPV4_SAME_PREFIX]* with the prefix and list of all members (name server names and IP addresses) for that prefix.
-   2. For all IP prefixes in the set that have exactly one member, output *[CN04_IPV4_DIFFERENT_PREFIX]* with the combined set of their associated members (name server IP addresses).
+   2. For all IP prefixes in the set that have exactly one member, output *[CN04_IPV4_DIFFERENT_PREFIX]* with the combined set of their associated members (name server names and IP addresses).

 6. If the *IPv6 Prefix* set is non-empty, then do:
-   1. For each IP prefix in the set that has two or more members, output *[CN04_IPV6_SAME_PREFIX]* with the prefix and list of all members (name server IP addresses) for that prefix.
+   1. For each IP prefix in the set that has two or more members, output *[CN04_IPV6_SAME_PREFIX]* with the prefix and list of all members (name server names and IP addresses) for that prefix.
-   2. For all IP prefixes in the set that have exactly one member, output *[CN04_IPV6_DIFFERENT_PREFIX]* with the combined set of their associated members (name server IP addresses).
+   2. For all IP prefixes in the set that have exactly one member, output *[CN04_IPV6_DIFFERENT_PREFIX]* with the combined set of their associated members (name server names and IP addresses).

 ## Outcome(s)